 You might color the different sections of your heart map with different colors.
 I coloured “can’t have kids” in grey, “surrender” in blue, “being a Big Sister” in purple, etc. I left “turning 45”, “still small voice”, and “being present” white.

 Theoretically, your heart map will put you more in touch with your emotions and experiences.
+It may even help you stop hating what you write.
 The more self-aware and insightful you are, the more authentic your writing will be.
 Connecting with your emotions and memories will help you remember stories from your life.
 You can use those stories to bring your writing to life.

-Even if you never use the emotions in your heart map – even if you never share your heart map with anyone – the experience of creating a heart map will help you see what’s most important to you.
+Even if you don’t actually include your heart map emotions in your writing — and even if you never share your heart map with anyone — the experience of creating a heart map will help you see what’s most important to you.
 For example, I didn’t realize that giving my dog away was such a huge event in my life!
 It’s a big part of me, and this awareness will help me be a better writer.
 I know more about myself now.
-And the more I know, the more I can share.
+The more I know, the healthier I am and the more I can share.

-Do you need inspiration to write?
-Read Writing Magic: Creating Stories that Fly by Gail Carson Levine.
-She’s the author of Ella Enchanted – and in this books, she shows how you can get terrific ideas for stories, invent great beginnings and endings, write sparkling dialogue, and develop memorable characters.
-She advises you about what to do when you feel stuck, and offers writing exercises that will set your imagination on fire.
+If you struggle to write creatively, read Writing Magic: Creating Stories that Fly by Gail Carson Levine.
+She’s the author of Ella Enchanted – and in this books, she shows writers how to get terrific ideas for stories, invent great beginnings and endings, write sparkling dialogue, and develop memorable characters.
+She shares writing tips on how to get unstuck and offers writing exercises to fire up a writer’s imagination.

 What is Gail Carson Levine’s writing process?
 Simple: